syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endhighlight %}

-N> You can remove the existing toolbar items `Name` from image editor toolbarItems collection based on the index value and change the icon and text values dynamically for any of the already added toolbar item based on the index.
+N> Remove the existing toolbar items `Name` from the image editor toolbarItems collection based on the index value.
+Change the icon and text values dynamically for any already added toolbar items based on the index.

 ### Change toolbar options

 #### Change the Crop options

-You can show the required crop types alone in the crop types toolbar by using the `CropTypes` property in the `ImageEditorToolbarSettings` class.
+Show the required crop types alone in the crop types toolbar by using the `CropTypes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}